-In spring 2022, we went out to the community to chat about our current policing model and hear from you.
+In spring 2022, we went out to the community to discuss the existing policing model and hear feedback on ideas for moving forward.

 - See the public engagement report as presented to council June 20, 2022.

 On August 15, 2022 council voted not to renew the Police Framework Agreement.
 Read the release.

 On January 1, 2003 Esquimalt and Victoria amalgamated police services into a single police department.
 The Esquimalt Division of VicPD, along with VicPD's K9 Unit, is located in the Township of Esquimalt's Public Safety Building.
 The division consists of an inspector in charge and 24 sworn officers which includes two community resource officers supervised by a sergeant.

 - REPORT: Police Act Section 42 Review Budget Allocation Formula For Policing In The City Of Victoria And The Township Of Esquimalt

 - REPORT: Police Act Section 42 Phase II Review: Analysis Of “Framework Agreement” Issues Regarding Policing In The City Of Victoria And The Township Of Esquimalt